Benmore Botanic Garden

-Features include a Redwood Avenue of Giant Sequoias planted in 1863, large square walled gardens, a waterfall, a fernery, ponds and walks up the hillside to where you can look out across the Holy Loch.
-The garden is located within the Argyll Forest Park, which is itself within the Loch Lomond and The Trossachs National Park.
+Features include an avenue of giant sequoias planted in 1863, large square walled gardens, a waterfall, a fernery, ponds and walks up the hillside to viewpoints over the Holy Loch.
+The garden is located within the Argyll Forest Park, which forms part of the Loch Lomond and The Trossachs National Park.

 History

 Most of Cowal, originally Clan Lamont territory, was taken over by Clan Campbell, including lands in Strath Echaig shortly after 1400.

 The area once called "Innasraugh", meaning "the sheltered valley", was part of the hunting grounds of the Dukes of Argyll, belonging to the Campbells of Ballochyle.
 It was reached by a ford across the River Eachaig at Uig, near modern Eckford house.

 Around 1820, Ross Wilson introduced tree planting with the first known coniferous plantation of forest trees in Cowal.
 In 1849 the estate was bought by John Lamont, a wealthy sugar planter and slaveowner in Trinidad who had emigrated from Toward (near Dunoon) 48 years earlier.
 He arranged replacement of the previous manor house with the larger Benmore House, but died in 1850, a year before the house was completed.
 His nephew James Lamont inherited the estate, but then sold it and it went to various other owners in succession.

 Benmore Estate was bought in 1862 by James Piers Patrick, a wealthy American who carried out extensive work to Benmore House, including construction of the tower, designed in the Scottish baronial style by the architect Charles Wilson.
 He developed the garden, and in 1863 planted the Redwood Avenue of Giant Sequoias.

 In 1870 the Greenock sugar refiner and philanthropist James Duncan bought Benmore Estate, which he extended to include the adjacent Kilmun and Bernice Estates.
 He arranged extensive plantings in the grounds, including more than six million trees around the estate, and added paths leading up a ravine 1 km to the south on the east side of the road, making Puck's Glen a scenic attraction.
-He extended the east wing of the house with a gallery to house his major collection of paintings: during the summers of the summers of 1881 and 1882, these were seen by more than 8,000 visitors.
+He extended the east wing of the house with a gallery to house his major collection of paintings: during the summers of 1881 and 1882, these were seen by more than 8,000 visitors.
 In 1889 he had to sell his assets, including Benmore.